junalynnc/nucampsite/README.md

 - Wait for Pull Request to merge

 # Technologies Used
+- HTML
-- React
+- CSS
-- React-Redux
+- SCSS
-- Backend
+- JavaSript

 # Contributors